LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

 Known issues
 ------------

+The script generates some `suspicious predicate {}/1` warnings.
+These can be safely ignored.

-A `gplc` limitation when compiling calls to multifile predicates requires files that contain those calls but don't define clauses for the multifile predicates to include the multifile predicate directives.
+A `gplc` limitation when compiling calls to multifile predicates requires files that contain those calls but don't define clauses for the multifile predicates to include the multifile predicate directives (or to meta-call the multifile predicates).

 `gplc` seems to collect file initialization goals in a stack.
 This may dictate listing the files being compiled by it in a specific order to